-The Software Development curriculum provides a strong foundation for students interested in pursuing a bachelor's degree in either software development or computer science.
-The curriculum utilizes a combination of theoretical and applied courses to teach the design and programming skills a software developer needs.
-Students completing this curriculum will have a working knowledge of the following competencies:
+The Software Development curriculum provides a strong foundation for students interested in pursuing a bachelor's degree in either software development, computer science, or other computer related fields.

+The curriculum has been strongly influenced by the Association of Computing Machinery's (ACM) guidelines for associate degrees in software.
+The curriculum combines theoretical and applied courses to teach the design and programming skills a software developer needs.
+Students completing this curriculum will have knowledge of the following competencies:

-- Two programming languages
+- Programming languages such as C++

-- Concepts of data structures
+- Data structures such as stacks, queues, and linked lists

-- Object oriented programming
+- · Object oriented programming

-- Windows programming using VB.net
+- · Windows programming using VB.net

+- Systems Analysis including Data Flow & Use Case/ Class design

-- Database design and management
+- · Database design and management

-- Overview of basic networking
+- · Overview of basic networking

-- Ability to think critically
+- · Ability to think critically

-- Ability to solve problems
+- · Ability to solve problems

-- Ability to effectively work as a member of a team
+- · Ability to effectively work as a member of a team

-Upon the completion of the degree in Software Development, graduates will be able to:
+At the completion of the degree in Software Development, graduates will be able to: